tektutor/chef-sep-2021/README.md

   - Chef and Knife CLI tools
   - Test Kitchen and Cookstyle
   - All tools required to author cookbooks and upload to Chef Infra Server

+Workstation Tools
+Test Kitchen - is used to test your cookbooks on different platforms(OS)

+Cookstyle - is a code linting tool that helps you write better Chef Infra cookbooks by detecting and automatically correcting style, syntax, and logical mistakes in your code.

+Chef Infra Client - is an agent that runs locally on every node that is under management by Chef Infra Server.

+Chef InSpec - is a testing tool to verify security compliance

+Chef CLI - generates repositories, cookbooks, recipes, attributes, templates, and custom resources.

+Chef Habitat - Standardize application packaging and deployment practices across a wide range of systems.

+Knife - a tool that helps in managing nodes

+chef-repo - is a directory on the workstation that stores everything you need to define your infrastructure with Chef Infra.
+1. Cookbooks (including recipes, attributes, custom resources, libraries, and templates)
+2. Data bags
+3. Policyfiles

 #### Chef Server
 - is the centralized Chef server where all the Cookbooks are kept
 - Chef Infra server has to be installed on this machine

+Chef Server Components
+- Bookshelf is used to store cookbook content—files, templates
+- Messages - chef-elasticsearch wraps Elastisearch and exposes its REST API for indexing and search.
+- PostgreSQL is the data storage repository for the Chef Infra Server.

 #### Chef Nodes
 - are the machines where software installations must be automated

+Chef Node Components
+- Chef Client
+  - runs on every node managed by Chef Infra Server
+  - synchronizes Cookbook from Chef Infra Server on the node

+- Ohai
+  - collects information about the Chef nodes like OS, Hardware, Hostname, etc
+  - this gets invoked at the begining of every Chef Infra run

+- Attribute
+  - specific detail about a Node like IPAddress, Hostname, Programming Language versions, etc

+- Run-lists
+  - defines configuration steps required to bring a node to a desired state

 ### Installing Ruby in Chef Workstation
 ```